Understanding Skewness in Data and Its Impact on Data Analysis (Updated 2024)

 Note: The skewness does not tell us about the number of outliers.
 It only tells us the direction.

-Now we know why skewness is important, before understanding distributions, let us quickly understand what the central limit theorem is.
+Now we know why skewness of data is important, before understanding distributions, let us quickly understand what the central limit theorem is.

 Central Limit Theorem